-This past February, a study was conducted using blood tests to confirm an Alzheimer’s diagnosis.
+In February of 2020, a study was conducted using blood tests to confirm an Alzheimer’s diagnosis.
 This test looked for core Alzheimer’s biomarkers, such as beta amyloid and tau, in plasma by using carbon nanotubes to increase the accuracy of the test.
 Overall, researchers found that by measuring these biomarkers in human plasma during clinical trials, there was a clear separation from people living with Alzheimer’s and the control group of healthy people, with an accuracy of 88.6%.

 Tau is an important marker for blood tests, as it was found that one specific variant, P-tau181, is elevated in patients who have beta-amyloid plaques, an indicator of Alzheimer’s.
 Once they are available to consumers, blood tests will be able to find the plaques at the early stages of the disease, which could give patients more options, such as participating in clinical trials, that might assist in research and improve the chances of medical intervention.

 Blood tests for Alzheimer’s are still in their early stages of clinical trials, and are said to not make it to the market for at least five years, but would cost only a few hundred dollars, compared to expensive and invasive brain scans.

 3. Retinal Scans

 Another form of future Alzheimer’s testing currently being studied is the retinal scan.
 Scientists have learned that the tissue in the retina contains the same neurons, glial cells, vascular supply and chemistry as the brain, and can exhibit abnormalities in the brain.
 The best part?
 Retinal scanning is lower-cost and less invasive than traditional testing.